huggingface/hub-docs/docs/hub/datasets-spark.md

 ```

 Here is how we can use this on the [BAAI/Infinity-Instruct](https://huggingface.co/datasets/BAAI/Infinity-Instruct) dataset.
-It is a gated repository, users have to accept the terms of use berfore accessing it.
+It is a gated repository, users have to accept the terms of use before accessing it.

 <div class="flex justify-center">